jpaasen/hos/README.md

 Released under the GPL license.

+Now there is also a WebGL-implmentation of this simulator.
+You can find it [here](https://github.com/jpaasen/hos-webgl).

 ## What do you need to make it run on speed?
 - [CUDA capable GPU](https://developer.nvidia.com/cuda-gpus)
 - [CUDA Toolkit 3.2 or greater](https://developer.nvidia.com/cuda-downloads)